 The BAMF is generally obliged to clarify the facts of the case and to compile the necessary evidence.
-As a general rule, an applicant is not expected to provide written evidence, but is only obliged to hand over to the authorities those certificates and documents which are already in his or her possession and which are necessary “to substantiate his claim or which are relevant for the decisions and measures to be taken under asylum and foreigners law, including the decision and enforcement of possible deportation to another country”.
+As a general rule, an applicant is not expected to provide written evidence, but is only obliged to hand over to the authorities those certificates and documents which are already in his or her possession and which are necessary “to substantiate his claim or which are relevant for the decisions and measures to be taken under asylum and foreigners law, including the decision and enforcement of possible removal to another country”.
 This is not only relevant with regard to past persecution, but also with a view to the future, since the German asylum procedure includes an examination of “serious concrete risks” to life and limb which an applicant might face upon return.
 Such a risk may also consist in a potential serious harm on health grounds or in a risk which might result from a lack of appropriate health care in the country of origin.

 Based on these principles, the guidelines of the BAMF distinguish between two categories with regard to medical statements:

 - Persons claiming a ‘past persecution,’ for whom a detailed (oral) submission is generally deemed sufficient.
 In addition (and with consent of the applicant), the BAMF may arrange for a medical examination to further corroborate or refute statements by the applicant.
 In these cases, the costs for the medical examination are covered by the BAM